Moving to Hawaii: How Much Does It Cost?

 Costs of Living in Hawaii

 To rent or buy?
 That’s the never-ending question.
 When it comes to housing, the average rent in Hawaii is around $2,300.
-Compared to the national average of $1,650, this means that rent in Hawaii is around 40% more expensive than in the mainland.
-The amount you’ll pay in rent per month of course varies depending on the island you choose to live in as well as the size of the property you’re renting.
+Compared to the national average of $1,650, this means that rent in Hawaii is around 40% more expensive than on the mainland.

 |Property Type||Average Monthly Rent|